banner

 Q2.
 Was Shift 1 more difficult than Shift 2 on April 4?

-There is expected to be a slight variation between shifts depending on subject difficulty.
+There is a slight variation between shifts depending on subject difficulty.

 Q3.
 Where can I find complete Session 2 analysis?